Charles Ancliffe: Life and works

-Around the time of the First World War Ancliffe composed many waltzes, and it is mainly for these that he is remembered.
-These included Hesitation, Alpine Echoes, and Smiles Then Kisses, the titles reflecting the age in which they were written.
-Several of these enjoyed renewed popularity with the fashion for ‘olde-tyme dancing’ after World War II.
+Around the time of the First World War Ancliffe composed many waltzes and light character solo pieces, and it is mainly for these that he is remembered.
+These included "Nights of Gladness Waltz", "Thrills Waltz", "Secrets Waltz", the titles reflecting the age in which they were written.
+These enjoyed renewed popularity with the fashion for ‘olde-tyme dancing’ after World War II.